lojack5/structured/README.md

 a = MyStruct([1, 2, 3])
 a.items = [4, 5, 6]   # Ok!
 ```

-NOTE: In older versions, it was recommened to use `serialized`.
-This method has been deprecated and will be removed in `3.0`.

 ## Generic `Structured` classes
 You can also create your `Structured` class as a `typing.Generic`.
 Due to details of how `Generic` works, to get a working specialized version, you must subclass the specialization: